Official: EU agency to confirm AstraZeneca blood clot link

 He ruled out a preventive therapy to address the rare blood clots, saying there is still too much unknown about the phenomenon.

-Even after the March 19 restart, the Dutch and German governments suspended the jabs for people under 60 and some individual Europeans have been shying away from the shot.
+Even after the March 19 restart, the Dutch and German governments suspended the jabs for people under 60 and some Europeans have been shying away from the shot.

-The president of Romania’s national vaccination committee, Valeriu Gheorghita, said Tuesday that since March, 207,000 people in Romania had canceled their AstraZeneca vaccine appointments and another 92,000 simply didn’t show up.
+Romania’s national vaccination committee’s chief, Valeriu Gheorghita, said Tuesday that since March, 207,000 people in Romania had canceled their AstraZeneca vaccine appointments and another 92,000 simply didn’t show up.

 “It is a high percentage, a third of people scheduled who did not show up,” Gheorghita told reporters.